|

 Is Fibromyalgia Diagnosed?

-Fibromyalgia is difficult
+Fibromyalgia

-history and makes a diagnosis of fibromyalgia based on a
+patient's medical history and makes a diagnosis of

-history of chronic widespread pain that persists for more
+fibromyalgia based on a history of chronic widespread pain

-than 3 months.
-The American College of Rheumatology (ACR)
+that persists for more than 3 months.
+The American College

-has developed criteria for fibromyalgia that physicians can
+of Rheumatology (ACR) has developed criteria for

-use in diagnosing the disorder.
-According to ACR criteria, a
+disorder.
+According to ACR criteria, a person is considered

-widespread pain in combination with tenderness in at least
+combination with tenderness in at least 11 of 18 specific

-11 of 18 specific tender point sites.
+tender point sites.

 How